-A lack of vitamin D can cause a bone deformity disorder in children called rickets.
+Early signs of deficiency can be fatigue, muscle aches/weakness and bone pain.
+A lack of vitamin D over the longer term can cause a bone deformity disorder in children called rickets.
 Rickets causes the bones to become soft, tender and weak.
 It can also cause problems with developing teeth.
 In adults, a similar bone softening condition called osteomalacia can occur.

 What if we get too much?

 Too much vitamin D can upset the balance of calcium and phosphate, provoking the removal of calcium from bones, weakening them.
 This imbalance can also lead to excess calcium being absorbed rather than being excreted.
 Excess calcium can be deposited in the kidneys and cause damage.